Yamaha YZF600R Thundercat – Great Bike, Lousy Name

 For a quick bike, often ridden briskly it is pretty good on fuel and 50 mpg is pretty easy to achieve.
 To be honest I don’t monitor the exact figure, but I get around 180 to 200 from a tank full of petrol.
 I’d advise using E5 fuel too, especially if you only ride occasionally rather than day in, day out.

 The brakes were top of the line in 1998 but these days are a little outgunned by the latest offerings.
 Also forget any form of ABS or linking.
 They are like the rest of the bike, basic but effective.
 Keep them clean and fluid fresh and they are well matched to the performance capabilities of the bike.
 I’ve never found them wanting to be honest.
-They have a nice firm feel and have certainly aged better than the brakes of many similar vintage bikes I have tried, especially Kawasaki.
+They have a nice firm feel and have certainly aged better than the brakes of many similar vintage bikes I have tried, especially from Kawasaki.

 The Weakest Link…